-- 3. The timing of the May 1, 2006 effective date of the FTA rules and the April 1, 2006 effective date of our rules in Docket No. 04A-285R makes it impossible for us to comply with the FTA timeline solely through a permanent rulemaking. - 4.
-In accordance with § 659.15(b)(1), the Commission states it is the agency authorized by the Colorado General Assembly to establish an oversight program for the safety and security of rail fixed guideway systems in accordance with section 28 of the "Intermodal Surface Transportation Efficiency Act of 1991," 49 U.S.C. § 5330.
+3. In accordance with § 659.15(b)(1), the Commission states it is the agency authorized by the Colorado General Assembly to establish an oversight program for the safety and security of rail fixed guideway systems in accordance with section 28 of the "Intermodal Surface Transportation Efficiency Act of 1991," 49 U.S.C. § 5330.
 The Commission's authority is codified in Title 40, Article 18, C.R.S.
 Based on this authority, the Commission's policies have been to work in a proactive and cooperative manner to provide system safety and security oversight to all transit agencies in the State of Colorado.
 The Commission's roles and responsibilities, in addition to requirements that ensure on-going communication with each affected rail transit agency in the State of Colorado regarding safety and security information and oversight, are outlined in rules 7340 through 7354.
 As part of its roles and responsibilities, the Commission will comply with all requirements imposed upon it in 49 C.F.R.
+659.

-659. - 5.
-In accordance with § 659.15(b)(2), the Commission states that it employs its rulemaking process, as required by § 24-4-103, C.R.S., for any development, review, and adoption of the program standard, the modification and/or update of the program standard, and the process by which the program standard and any subsequent revisions are distributed to each affected transit agency.
+4. In accordance with § 659.15(b)(2), the Commission states that it employs its rulemaking process, as required by § 24-4-103, C.R.S., for any development, review, and adoption of the program standard, the modification and/or update of the program standard, and the process by which the program standard and any subsequent revisions are distributed to each affected transit agency.
 As part of its rulemaking process, the Commission gives notice to all affected transit agencies of any proposed changes to the program standard, both by mail and publication in the Colorado Register.
-Affected transit agencies may choose to participate in the rulemaking process.
-Regardless of whether a transit agency chooses to participate in the rulemaking process, the Commission shall, by mail and publication in the Colorado Register, give notice of the final adopted program standard to all affected transit agencies.
+Affected transit agencies may choose to participate in the rulemaking process, the Commission shall, by mail and publication in the Colorado Register, give notice of the final adopted program standard to all affected transit agencies.

-- 6. The basis and purpose of the proposed amendments is to comply with the new FTA State Safety Oversight rules and to codify the program standard requirements outlined in 49 C.F.R.
-Part 659. - 7.
-The statutory authority for the proposed rules is found in §§ 40-2-108, 40-18-102, and 40-18-103, C.R.S. - 8.
-Rule 7340 is modified to include the new rules regarding rail fixed guideway systems. - 9.
-Rule 7341 codifies the definitions used throughout rules 7341 through 7354. - 10.
-Rule 7342 is amended to incorporate by reference the most current version of 49 C.F.R.
-Part 659. - 11.
-Rule 7343 codifies the minimum requirements to be contained in the transit agency's system safety program plan, specifies information to be included in the transit agency's system safety program plan relating to the hazard management process, and includes requirements for on-going communication and coordination relating to the identification, categorization, resolution, and reporting of hazards to the Commission in accordance with 49 C.F.R. § 659.15(b)(8). - 12.
-Rule 7344 codifies the minimum requirements to be included in the transit agency's system security plan in accordance with 49 C.F.R. § 659.15(b)(9).
+5. The basis and purpose of the proposed amendments is to comply with the new FTA State Safety Oversight rules and to codify the program standard requirements outlined in 49 C.F.R.
+Part 659.

+6. The statutory authority for the proposed rules is found in §§ 40-2-108, 40-18-102, and 40-18-103, C.R.S.

+7. Rule 7340 is modified to include the new rules regarding rail fixed guideway systems.

+8. Rule 7341 codifies the definitions used throughout rules 7341 through 7354.

+9. Rule 7342 is amended to incorporate by reference the most current version of 49 C.F.R.
+Part 659.

+10. Rule 7343 codifies the minimum requirements to be contained in the transit agency's system safety program plan, specifies information to be included in the transit agency's system safety program plan relating to the hazard management process, and includes requirements for on-going communication and coordination relating to the identification, categorization, resolution, and reporting of hazards to the Commission in accordance with 49 C.F.R. § 659.15(b)(8).

+11. Rule 7344 codifies the minimum requirements to be included in the transit agency's system security plan in accordance with 49 C.F.R. § 659.15(b)(9).

-13. Rule 7345 codifies the Commission's process and timeframes through which the Commission must receive, review, and approve the transit agency's system safety program plan and system security plan, and identifies how the system security plan will be prevented from public disclosure in accordance with 49 C.F.R. §§ 659.15(b)(8) and (b)(9).
+12. Rule 7345 codifies the Commission's process and timeframes through which the Commission must receive, review, and approve the transit agency's system safety program plan and system security plan, and identifies how the system security plan will be protected from public disclosure in accordance with 49 C.F.R. §§ 659.15(b)(8) and (b)(9).